mpv-player/mpv/DOCS/man/vf.rst

     ``<interlaced-only>``
         :no:  Deinterlace all frames (default).
-        :yes: Only deinterlace frames marked as interlaced.
+        :yes: Only deinterlace frames marked as interlaced (default if this filter is inserted via ``deinterlace`` property).

     This filter, is automatically inserted when using the ``D`` key (or any other key that toggles the ``deinterlace`` property or when using the